Mountain Biking in Marlborough

 The Link Pathway (Grade 2-3)

 The 42km walking/biking trail links Picton with Havelock.
-The Link Pathway is due to be complete by summer 2018, however there are some sections well worth experiencing to soak in the Marlborough Sounds scenery.
+The Link Pathway is due to be completed by summer 2019, however, there are some sections well worth experiencing to soak in the Marlborough Sounds scenery.
 The Picton to Whenuanui Bay Lookout takes about 1h30mins to complete one way.
 Start from 2-3km up Queen Charlotte Drive (the track starts off between bushes that are easy to miss) and a good place to end if at the Whenuanui Bay Lookout marked by two viewing benches).

 For more things to do in Picton, check out Picton – Guide for Backpackers.